jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ```

-And you made a change:
+And the first change is made:

 ```
 $ git diff